sleekmason/Lilidog-Bookworm/README.md

 When booting into the live session, another opportunity to install can be had by clicking the green icon in the system tray.
 This will open the Calamares installer, which works quite well and is preferred by some.

 Lilidog opens in the Openbox window manager.
-Easy enough to install fluxbox or others if desired.
+Easy enough to install others window managers if desired.
 They will show up in your login screen as options.
 The username and password for the live environment is "user", and "live" respectively.

 ### Navigating Lilidog: